xkalet07/cml_wd_telcosense/README.md

 - dropout layers in convolutional layers: needs to be low value, same as for FC: dropout=0.001.
 Same TPR=0.86, lower testloss of 1.42.
 - LeakyReLU has worse performance than classic ReLU, of TPR-2%, FPR+2%, and both losses worse.
 - dataset balancing: Excluding long dry periods helps memory capacity during training, and balances wet and dry classes in the cml signal.
 Warning: not using wd balance leads to ilusion of lower losses, but real performance is worse.
 Keeping long dry periods doesnt prevent overfitting.
+- LR scheduler has positive results.
+StepLR is better than ReduceLROnPlateau

 ## RADOLAN and Pycomlink data